PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 How many different BYOL AMIs are avilable for 10.x in this region?

 product-code is a global value that correlates with Palo Alto Networks marketplace offerings.
-This is global and same across all regions.
+This is global and the same across all regions.
 There will be changes to this as vm-flex offerings come live.

 ```
     "byol"  = "6njl1pau431dv1qxipg63mvah"